dm03514/blog/performance/performance-tuning-discover-design-measure-refine/README.md

 ## Visualize!

 Once data is captured it's important to put it in a form that can be easily understood.
-A common profile visiualization technique is called Flame Graphs and was created by Brendan Gregg:
+A common profile visualization technique is called Flame Graphs and was created by Brendan Gregg:

 <p align="center">
   <img src="static/flame_graph.png">